Cyndie Morozumi, Director

-Cyndie has worked in student affairs in California colleges and universities for 33 years, 24 of them here at SSU.
+Cyndie has worked in student affairs in California colleges and universities for 34 years, 27 of them here at SSU.
 Her background includes several fields within student services, including career and academic advising, financial aid, first year experience/new students, and finally, residential life.
 As a mother of two millennial children, Cyndie is fascinated with the millennial generation, our current student population, and attempts to utilize current research in the programs and services offered in the residential community.

-Residential Life Coordinators
+Residential Area Coordinators

 Hi!
-I am the Residential Life Coordinator of Tuscany Village.
+I am the Residential Area Coordinator of Tuscany Village.
 I received a Bachelor of Arts in Sociology and a Bachelor of Arts in Theater Arts from Sonoma State University in 2007.
 Go Seawolves!
 In 2012 I received a Master of Science in Education with a concentration in Higher Education Administration from the University of Kansas.
 I am most recently returning to Sonoma State from the University of North Carolina at Greensboro where I was a Coordinator for Residence Life.
 I am originally from Fremont, California, but am grateful to have the opportunity to return back to beautiful Sonoma County!

 I enjoy all things movie and am full of trivia knowledge that no one should ever need to know.
 I am a huge 49ers fan and have been since birth.
 I am dancer and love to move, especially 30 second dance parties.
 I love to spend time with friends and family, particularly over a great meal or coffee and out in the beautiful sunshine, which is great to do here in Sonoma County.
 I am located in Casentino and keep an open door policy, even if the door is closed.
 Just knock and we can talk!